Roberto Baronio: International career

 In 1997, he was part of Under-23 side that won the Mediterranean Games and also won the 2000 UEFA European Under-21 Football Championship with the Under-21 team led by Marco Tardelli; later that year, he also took part at the 2000 Summer Olympics.

 In 2005, Baronio was called up by the Italy national team manager at the time, Marcello Lippi.
 He made his senior debut in a summer tournament in the USA against Ecuador on 11 June, in what remains his only Azzurri appearance to date.

 Coaching career

 After receiving his coaching badges in 2015, he was named as the Italy U-18 head coach, as well as Paolo Vanoli's assistant to the Italy U-19.
 He was successively promoted as head of the Italy U-19 team in August 2016.

 He left the national team in 2017, and subsequently was named in charge of the Under-19 team of his former club Brescia.
 He left Brescia in July 2018 to become the new Under-19 youth coach of Napoli.
 On 20 January 2020, Napoli sacked Baronio 5 consecutive defeats between league and cup.

 In August 2020, Baronio was hired as a part of newly appointed Juventus head coach Andrea Pirlo's backroom staff.
 His role was defined as technical collaborator.
-He successively joined Pirlo on his following coaching stints at Fatih Karagümrük and Sampdoria.
+He successively joined Pirlo on his following coaching stints at Fatih Karagümrük, Sampdoria and United FC (Dubai).